Second Session, 43rd Parliament

 The rights of Indigenous People are constitutionally protected.
 Let that sink in.
 This treaty does not give them special rights.
 They have always been there, and it is our duty to respect those rights, because that is law.
 If we can’t respect law in this chamber, then we do not deserve to be in this House.
 We do not deserve to serve British Columbia when we cannot respect the law of this country.

 It was agreed upon.
 It is agreed upon.
-And importantly, this agreement has been endorsed by the people it affects the most.
+Importantly, this agreement has been endorsed by the people it affects the most.
 We always hear about individuals in our communities saying: “You can’t make decisions about me unless I’m at the table.”
 It applies to every single community in this province.
 I say the same thing, which is why I chose to run for public office.
 It’s because I recognize the dangers and the harms that can happen when people like me are not represented in places like this.

-We strive on this side of the House to respect that we cannot make decisions about people without their input — again, a basic principle of this House, of this democracy, that seems to keep being attacked by certain members of this House.
+We strive, on this side of the House, to respect that we cannot make decisions about people without their input — again, a basic principle of this House, of this democracy, that seems to keep being attacked by certain members of this House.

 [11:45 a.m.]

-it’s my right to infringe on the rights of others.
+Where does this come from?
+It comes from this superiority complex that somehow, “I deserve more than somebody else.
+It’s my right to infringe on the rights of others.
 Why?
-It’s because of this grand history,” which, by the way, is pretty false, as was presented.
+Because of this grand history,” which, by the way, is pretty false, as was presented.
 “It’s something that I like to believe, because it somehow helps my fragility in this province.”
 But we’re not going to do that here.
 We’re not going to do that.

-Again, back to basic values of humanity, when you collaborate with others, when you respect them, when you give the space for them to be taken seriously, chances are they’ll probably work with you.
+Again, back to basic values of humanity.
+When you collaborate with others, when you respect them, when you give the space for them to be taken seriously, chances are they’ll probably work with you.

 Isn’t dignity what everybody deserves?
 How do you give people dignity?
 You really can’t.
 Dignity comes as a result of the way in which you engage with others, the way in which you treat people.
-These concepts are not something that’s like an award that you give to somebody, and now suddenly you have dignity.
+These concepts are not something that’s like an award that you give to somebody, and now, suddenly, you have dignity.

 Everybody has dignity in this country.
 Everyone deserves to be treated with dignity.
 When we have things that are said in this House, the how, which is to harm people, that doesn’t just take away the dignity of some people; it takes the dignity away from everybody — everybody.

 It’s sad.
-I had this speech prepared, but I was just at such a loss for what I was hearing that like I keep thinking to the specific parts of this treaty act, and I can’t help but think that we don’t even have the basics right in this House — the basic values of what makes us human.
-I can’t believe I’m addressing that in this chamber in 2026.
+I had this speech prepared, but I was just at such a loss from what I was hearing.
+I keep thinking to the specific parts of this treaty act, and I can’t help but think that we don’t even have the basics right in this House — the basic values of what makes us human.

+I can’t believe I’m addressing that in this chamber, in 2026.
 It’s shocking to me, but you know what?
 I’ve heard some pretty outrageous things in my life, and this is no different.
 So the battle continues.
 The battle for decency continues.
 The battle to encourage people to care for each other continues.
-The battle to ask people to be able to see another just as an equal continues.
-So we will do that; I will do that; and, I know, members on this side of the House will certainly do that.
+The battle to ask people to be able to see one another just as equals continues.
+So we will do that.
+I will do that.
+And I know members on this side of the House will certainly do that.

 As I mentioned, modern treaties recognize pre-existing rights.
 They’re not going to be born once this passes.
-Modern treaties do not extinguish rights.
+And modern treaties do not extinguish rights.
 They set out how those rights are exercised in a way that works for everybody.
 They establish self-government.
 They replace outdated structures, which we know are harmful and which were imposed under the Indian Act, with governance systems that are designed by First Nations themselves.

 [11:50 a.m.]

-Under this K’ómoks Treaty Act, the nation will have law-making authority over its lands, resources, key areas such as education, child welfare, language, culture.
+Under this K’ómoks Treaty Act, the nation will have law-making authority over its lands; resources; key areas such as education, child welfare, language, culture.
 It will affirm K’ómoks lands and stewardship that reflects both environmental responsibility and cultural knowledge.

 We talk about culturally sensitive services in all of our communities.
 Every constituency is different.
 Every constituency has different demographics, different percentages of different demographics, and I think all of us strive to ensure that those populations are serviced in appropriate ways.

 I’ll give you an example.
 We talk about culturally sensitive health care, culturally sensitive mental health care, because we know that in some communities, mental health care should be approached in a different way compared to others.
 It’s not because we’re somehow giving people special treatment.
 No, it’s because it works.
 It benefits everybody when we can solve problems.
 There’s a simple purpose for those things.
 It’s to solve problems, the issues that exist.
-I mean, I don’t know what the saying is, but you can’t keep prodding at the same thing when it doesn’t give you anything.
-So really, it makes sense.
+I mean, I don’t know what the saying is, but you can’t keep prodding at the same thing when it doesn’t give you anything, so really, it makes sense.

-What is the issue, then, with trying to lay the foundation so that the K’ómoks First Nation can develop and have authority over key areas, such as child care, child welfare, language, culture.
-All of these things matter in the broader context of this province.
-So this benefits more than just one community.
+What is the issue, then, with trying to lay the foundation so that the K’ómoks First Nation can develop and have authority over key areas, such as child care, child welfare, language, culture?
+All of these things matter in the broader context of this province, so this benefits more than just one community.

 [The Speaker in the chair.]